nodejs/node/doc/api/addons.md

 Once the source code has been written, it must be compiled into the binary `addon.node` file.
-To do so, create a file called `binding.gyp` in the top-level of the project describing the build configuration of your module using a JSON-like format.
+To do so, create a file called `binding.gyp` in the top-level of the project describing the build configuration of the module using a JSON-like format.
 This file is used by [node-gyp][] -- a tool written specifically to compile Node.js Addons.